 You should anticipate witnessing far more dramatic jaw motions and an expression that is not calm.
-When a dog has a seizure, it may open and close its jaw and even bite its own tongue.
+When a dog has a seizure, it may open and close its jaw and bite its tongue.

-Let’s see the solutions for seizure below.
+Let’s see the solutions for seizures below.